 Biclust objects can be directly used with the ExpressionView functions.
 Alternatively, they can be converted to ISAModules objects, using the standard as R function:

 '''

 as(biclusters, "ISAModules")

 '''

 '''

 An ISAModules instance.

-Number of modules: 3
+Number of modules: 1

 Number of features: 12625

 Number of samples: 128

 Gene threshold(s):

 Conditions threshold(s):

-results an ISAModules object.

 '''